-The construction of generation facilities requires several authorisations that are issued as a result of several permitting proceedings, including, inter alia, compliance assessment of the generation facility to be constructed within the Energy Policy and Energy Security Strategy, environmental impact assessment, planning and construction proceedings, occupancy proceedings resulting in issuance of occupancy permits authorising the use and operation of the generation facility, as well as the authorisation to produce electricity.
+The construction of generation facilities requires several authorisations that are issued as a result of several permitting proceedings, including, inter alia:

+- compliance assessment of the generation facility to be constructed with the Energy Policy and Energy Security Strategy;

+- environmental impact assessment;

+- planning and construction proceedings;

+- occupancy proceedings resulting in issuance of occupancy permits authorising the use and operation of the generation facility;

+and

+- the authorisation to produce electricity.

 Whether the construction of a generation facility is within the Energy Policy and Energy Security Strategy must be assessed by the Ministry of Economy.
 The Ministry of Economy assesses the investment plans of the planned facilities.
-The plans must be supported by opinions issued by the TSO and DSOs as to which systems the new facility would be connected.
-If the Ministry of Economy considers the planned facility to be consistent within Energy Policy and Energy Security Strategy, the Ministry of Economy shall issue a certificate to that effect.
-The certificate is not required in certain de minimis cases (generation of solar energy facilities with installed capacity of up to 100 kW and other energy sources with installed capacity of up to 1MW).
+The plans must be supported by opinions issued by the TSO and DSOs as to which systems the new facility would be connected to.
+If the Ministry of Economy considers the planned facility to be consistent with Energy Policy and Energy Security Strategy, the Ministry of Economy shall issue a certificate to that effect.
+The certificate is not required in certain de minimis cases (generation of solar energy facilities connected to roofs of buildings with installed capacity of up to 100kW and energy sources (other than solar) with installed capacity of up to 1MW).
 The construction of electricity generation facilities is often subject to assessment in terms of their environmental impact as well.
 The procedure is rather complex and is regulated by Act No. 24/2006 on environmental impact assessment (EIA).
 The assessment results in a final statement issued by the Ministry of Environment.
-The construction itself is subject to an authorisation process under the building code, usually in planning and construction proceedings that result in the issuance of planning and building permits.
-Depending on the type and primary source of energy (water, heat, cogeneration, geothermal, solar etc), the specific approvals and permits differ and are usually issued by different competent authorities in separate administrative proceedings.
+The construction itself is subject to an authorisation process under the building code, usually in planning, construction and use proceedings that result in the issuance of planning, building and use permits.
+Depending on the type and primary source of energy (water, heat, cogeneration, geothermal, solar, etc), the specific approvals and permits differ and are issued by different competent authorities in separate administrative proceedings.
 After construction is completed, it is necessary to obtain operating permits through which the competent authorities allow building occupancy and operation of the generation facility itself for the production of electricity.
 The production and supply of electricity are subject to separate permits (licences to produce and supply electricity).
 These permits are issued by the RONI.
 The RONI permit is not required in certain de minimis cases (generation facilities of up to 1MW), where it is sufficient to notify the RONI on the commencement of production of electricity.